 Crochet post stitches are used in basketweave crochet and crochet cables, among other stitch patterns.

 Crochet Bullion Stitch

 The bullion stitch is a fun, highly textured crochet stitch that takes a little bit of practice because it’s hard to get the tension right to get the stitch to come out well.
-Basically, you wrap the yarn around the hook (make many “yarn overs”) then insert the hook into the stitch, yarn over and pull through all of the various wraps that are on the hook.
-You can make a bullion with as little as three yarn overs or as many as ten or more, although commonly they are with with 5-9 “wraps”.
+Basically, you wrap the yarn around the hook (make many “yarn overs”), then insert the hook into the stitch, yarn over, and pull through all of the various wraps that are on the hook.
+You can make a bullion with as little as three yarn overs or as many as ten or more, although often they are done with 5-9 “wraps.”